FinnPeg/Overlapped-Wavelet-Diffusion/README.md

 ```

 ## Acknowledgement

-Part of the code is adapted from previous works: DiffLL and Wave-Mamba.
-We thank all the authors for their contributions.
+We would like to express our sincere gratitude to the developers of [DiffLL](https://github.com/JianghaiSCU/Diffusion-Low-Light) and [Wave-Mamba](https://github.com/AlexZou14/Wave-Mamba).

+> Our implementation is inspired by and partially adapted from their wonderful repositories, which greatly facilitated this research.